vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Deploying VCHs to Clusters With and Without DRS

 When deploying VCHs to a cluster, you cannot deploy a VCH to a specific host in the cluster.
-You deploy the VCH to the cluster and the placement of the VCH is determined as follows:
+You deploy the VCH to the cluster.
+The placement of the VCH, and its associated container VMs, is determined according to whether a given host is appropriate for powering on container VMs.

-- If VMware vSphere Distributed Resource Scheduler (DRS) is enabled on that cluster, DRS manages the placement of the VCH on a host.
+- If VMware vSphere Distributed Resource Scheduler (DRS) is enabled on that cluster, DRS manages the placement of the VCH and container VMs on hosts.
-- If DRS is not enabled, vSphere Integrated Containers selects a host in the cluster on which to deploy the VCH.
+- If DRS is not enabled, the cluster selects a host and vSphere Integrated Containers checks whether the selected host is appropriate for the powering on of container VMs.

-It is strongly recommended that DRS is enabled on clusters to which you deploy VCHs.
+VMware recommends that you enable DRS on clusters whenever possible.
 Deployment does not fail if DRS is not enabled, but a warning is issued in the deployment log.

 Clusters that do not implement DRS do not support resource pools.
-If you deploy a VCH to a cluster on which DRS is disabled, the VCH is created in a VM folder, rather than in a resource pool.
+If you deploy a VCH to a cluster on which DRS is disabled, the VCH is created in a VM folder.
 Consequently, if you specify any options that apply to the memory or CPU configuration of the VCH resource pool, these options are ignored, with a warning in the deployment log.

 #### Create VCH Wizard